Arachni/arachni/README.md

     - A pretty and easy to use Net::HTTP wrapper.
  - Multi-threaded module execution with adjustable thread count.

-You can find an tutorial module here: {Arachni::Modules::SimpleRFI}
+You can find an tutorial module here: {Arachni::Modules::Audit::SimpleRFI}

 **  Report Management ** ({Arachni::Report})